docker-archive/docker-ce/components/cli/docs/reference/commandline/trust_key_load.md

 ## Description

-`docker trust key-load` adds private keys to the local docker trust keystore.
-To add a signer to a repository use `docker trust signer-add`.
+`docker trust key load` adds private keys to the local docker trust keystore.
+To add a signer to a repository use `docker trust signer add`.

-`docker trust key-load` is currently experimental.
+`docker trust key load` is currently experimental.

 ## Examples